itsGhislain/Auto-Tab-Switcher/README.md

 Auto Tab Switcher
 #
-A Chrome extension that automatically switches between your open browser tabs and refreshes them after a set number of seconds.
+A browser extension that automatically switches between your open browser tabs and refreshes them after a set number of seconds.
 Perfect for monitoring dashboards, web apps, or any pages that need periodic updates.
 #
 ✨ Features